-There is no evidence to support the use of any particular opiate medication for burns and efficacy has been equally demonstrated for morphine and fentanyl against methoxyflurane (67) [III].
+There is no evidence to support the use of a specific opiate medication for burns and efficacy has been equally demonstrated for morphine and fentanyl against methoxyflurane (67) [III].

-Appropriate management of pain in the child with a burn injury is important in maximizing their outcome.
-Pre-hospital analgesia administration for paediatric patients is below expected (68) [III] and inability to assess pain is the commonest reason for withholding opiate analgesia (69) [III].
+Appropriate management of pain in the child with a burn injury is important in optimising their outcome.
+Pre-hospital analgesia administration for paediatric patients is generally below the ideal standard (68) [III].
+Inability to assess pain is the commonest reason given for withholding opiate analgesia (69) [III].
 Paediatric pain management should therefore be administered at the earliest opportunity.

-Non-Steroidal Anti Inflammatory Drugs (NSAIDs) are not recommended for use in burns patients requiring fluid resuscitation, due to the effects on inflammatory response mediation, acute kidney injury and wound healing (70) [III].
+Non-Steroidal Anti Inflammatory Drugs (NSAIDs) are not recommended for use in burns patients requiring fluid resuscitation, due to the potential effects on inflammatory response mediation, acute kidney injury and wound healing (70) [III].